datameshgroup/fusion/source/includes/_01-getting-started.md

 The payment lifecycle, including the required API requests, is outlined in the diagram below.

-1. Merchant launches the Sale System
+1. Merchant launches the Sale System.
-1. Sale System opens the websocket connection
+1. Sale System opens the websocket connection.
 1. Sale System has the option to [link](#terminal-linking) with a POI Terminal by performing a [login request](#cloud-api-reference-methods-login) either:
   1. When the Sale System launches or
   1. Before the first payment request is sent
-1. Sale System receives a successful login response
+1. Sale System receives a successful login response.
-1. Merchant initiates a payment
+1. Merchant initiates a payment.
+1. Sale System sets txn_in_progress flag in local persistent storage.
+(This is will be used for [error handling](#cloud-api-reference-error-handling).)
-1. Sale System sends a [payment request](#cloud-api-reference-methods-payment)
+1. Sale System sends a [payment request](#cloud-api-reference-methods-payment).
+1. Sale System saves message reference details in local persistent storage.
+(This is will be used for [error handling](#cloud-api-reference-error-handling).)
-1. Sale System handles [display requests](#cloud-api-reference-methods-display), [print requests](#cloud-api-reference-methods-print), and [input requests](#cloud-api-reference-methods-input)
+1. Sale System handles [display requests](#cloud-api-reference-methods-display), [print requests](#cloud-api-reference-methods-print), and [input requests](#cloud-api-reference-methods-input).
-1. Sale System receives a payment response
+1. Sale System receives a payment response.
+1. Sale System clears the message reference details in the local persistent storage.
+1. Sale System clears the txn_in_progress flag in the local persistent storage.
-1. Merchant closes the Sale System
+1. Merchant closes the Sale System.
-1. Sale System can optionally send a [logout request](#cloud-api-reference-methods-logout)
+1. Sale System can optionally send a [logout request](#cloud-api-reference-methods-logout).
-1. Sale System closes the websocket
+1. Sale System closes the websocket.

 ![](images/payment-lifecycle-basic.png)